Isuzu Dmax Camping Fitout: Equipping for Off-Grid Adventure

 After marking up the slide, I found a welder on Gumtree who could complete the 45-minute job for $70.

-The 75l fridge/freezer unit now fits snugly within the slide, which is butted up against the wheel arch.
+The Kings 75-litre fridge/freezer. unit now fits snugly within the slide, which is butted up against the wheel arch.
 This maximises the remaining available tub width for the drawers.

 fridge-slide-cut-down-to-snugly-fit-the-fridge_